Please consult the following policies and resources relating to public safety and Princeton University campus facilities.

 If you or your companions need urgent medical assistance, dial 9-1-1.
 If you have any questions about any symptoms you may be experiencing, consult with your health care provider.

-A dedicated private room will be available Friday and Saturday from 9:00 AM to 11:00 PM in Frist Campus Center, Room TBD; and during the P-rade in Whig Hall and Dillon Gym.
+A dedicated private room will be available Friday and Saturday from 9:00 AM to 11:00 PM in Frist Campus Center, Room 207 and East Pyne, Room 111.

 Dialing 9-1-1 from any University landline phone or your cell phone while on campus connects you to the Department of Public Safety’s emergency line.